Impurity with a resonance in the vicinity of the Fermi energy: A mean-field approach to the Fermi polaron.

 where we have defined

-We consider the ground state of the Fermi polaron ($\bm{Q}=0$) and a limit of a heavy impurity ($M\gg m$).
-To find the set $\{f_i\}$ that minimizes the expectation value $\varepsilon$, we can follow an iterative procedure, where first we remove the last term in Eq.~\eqref{eq_Hartree}, which is equivalent to minimizing $\mathcal{H}_0$ from the main text.
-Calculation of a correction due to the last term is then equivalent to calculating first order perturbation to the energy due to $\mathcal{H}_P$.
+In the main text, we focus on the ground-state properties ($\bm{Q}=0$) and a heavy impurity ($M\gg m$).
+In this case, we can find the set $\{f_i\}$ that minimizes the expectation value $\varepsilon_{\mathrm{MF}}$ following an iterative procedure.
+First, we remove the last term in Eq.~\eqref{eq_Hartree}, which is equivalent to minimizing $\hat{\mathcal{H}}_0$ from Eq.~(\ref{eq_ham_main}).
+Calculation of a correction due to the last term is then equivalent to calculating first-order perturbation to the energy due to $\hat{\mathcal{H}}_P$.
 Therefore, our approach to the problem can be seen as a mean-field approximation in the frame co-moving with the impurity, at least for a heavy impurity.
-Note that although we focus here on the ground-state properties in the present paper, future studies might employ the same approach to study excited states at $\bm{Q}\neq 0$.
+Note that although we focus here on the ground-state properties in this paper, future studies might employ the same approach to study excited states at $\bm{Q}\neq 0$.